lee-zhg/Intro-Watson-Translator/force-glossary-model.md

     }
     ```

-    The API response will contain details about your custom model, including its model ID.
+    The API response will contain details about your custom model, including its `model_id`.

 1. Check the status of the new custom model.

     Model training might take anywhere from a couple of minutes (for forced glossaries) to several hours (for large parallel corpora) depending on how much training data is involved.
-To see if your model is available, use the `Get model details` method and specify the model ID that you received in the service response of the previous step.
+To check if your model is available, use the `Get model details` method and specify the model ID that you received in the service response of the previous step.
 Also, you can check the status of all of your models with the List models method.

-    The following example gets information for the model identified by the model ID `a6c701aa-9c3e-4d08-ad7d-f8113e501608`.
+    The following command gets information for the model identified by the model ID `a6c701aa-9c3e-4d08-ad7d-f8113e501608`.
+Replace the model ID `a6c701aa-9c3e-4d08-ad7d-f8113e501608` with yours.

     ```
     $ curl --user "apikey:$apikey" "$url/v3/models/a6c701aa-9c3e-4d08-ad7d-f8113e501608?version=2018-05-01"